List of Scrubs characters: Janitor

 Neil Flynn portrays the hospital's custodian known as "Janitor" through most of the series.
 An incident in the pilot episode establishes an adversarial relationship between J.D. and him, which persists throughout the series.
 This tends to take the form of the Janitor pulling mean-spirited pranks on J.D., although he gives J.D. a pass after J.D.'s father Sam dies.
-In the last episode of Season 8, the Janitor reveals his name to J.D. as "Glenn Matthews", though he is referred to immediately afterward by a passerby as "Tommy", leaving his true name ambiguous.
-However, as part of the bonus features of the complete series DVD release, Bill Lawrence confirmed that Glenn Matthews is definitively the character's name, a callback to when Flynn had guest-starred as Janitor in Lawrence's animated series Clone High, depicted as working at the school before his son's death, and repeatedly called "Glenn" by the school's principal.
+In the last episode of Season 8, the Janitor reveals his name to J.D. as "Glen Matthews", though he is referred to immediately afterward by a passerby as "Tommy", leaving his true name ambiguous.

 In the Season 9 premiere, Turk tells J.D. that the day after he left Sacred Heart, the Janitor asked when J.D. was returning, either oblivious to, or in denial of, J.D.'s departure, and upon coming to the realization that J.D. no longer worked at Sacred Heart, promptly walked off the job and quit.
-He is not seen for the remainder of the season due to Neil Flynn leaving the show to begin working as a series regular on The Middle.
-In the 2023 revival of Clone High, Flynn reprises his role as Janitor, once again working at Clone High; in "Clone Alone", Janitor signs Joan of Arc's Clone High 2023 yearbook, telling her (and signing) that "You're a lone wolf, just like me! – Janitor", before howling.

-Flynn is an improvisational comedian and, as such, ad-libs many of his lines.
-Flynn originally auditioned for the role of Dr. Cox.
-However, Lawrence asked Flynn if he would consider another part: the mysterious custodian who makes tormenting J.D. his life's work.

-While the Janitor was intended as a running gag for only the pilot episode, series creator Lawrence stated, "When we watched the pilot, we knew instantly we had to keep this guy around."
+He returns in the reboot series, and his son is now the Maintenance Guy at Sacred Heart.
+His son gets along with J.D. until his father accuses J.D. of thinking he got his job due to nepotism.

+Flynn also voices a parody of Janitor in a 2003 episode of Clone High, serving as the school janitor of Clone High High School and the foster father of Ponce.
+He is credited as "Glen the Janitor", in reference to his alleged given first name.

 Denise Mahoney

 Eliza Coupe portrays Denise "Jo" Mahoney, one of several new interns in Season 8.
 She is blunt, opinionated, and unable to connect strongly to her emotions, even when with her family.
 She becomes J.D.'s protégée and takes steps to learn how to empathize with patients.
 In season nine, Denise is elevated to a main cast role as a teaching assistant at the new Sacred Heart.
+She also develops a romantic relationship with Drew Suffin, a medical student.